 Drugs and poisons are everywhere.
-Over two thirds of Australians will use at least one medicine in any two week period.
+More than two thirds of Australians will use at least one medicine in any two week period.

-While these substances have a vital role to play in protecting and maintaining health and in supporting modern agricultural, industrial and domestic activities, they are also capable of causing considerable harm and death if used incorrectly.
+While these substances play a vital role in protecting and maintaining health and in supporting modern agricultural, industrial and domestic activities, they can also cause considerable harm and death if used incorrectly.

-The purpose of the regulatory system is to ensure that medical products meet appropriate quality, safety and efficacy standards and that appropriate expertise and information is available to enable drugs and poisons to be used safely (eg supply on prescription only after medical assessment; comprehensive labelling information).
+It also ensures expertise and information are available to enable drugs and poisons to be used safely (eg supply on prescription only after medical assessment; comprehensive labelling information).